rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-28-0e03a08f0007d0ac-notice-of-demand-for-recovery-certificate-no-8933-of-2025-against-rajesh-rajnika.md

 - JAYENERGY
 - SENERGIES
 tags:
+- defaulter
-- recovery-certificate
+- demand-notice
 - enforcement
-- jay-energy
-- s-energies-limited
-- demand-notice
-- defaulter
+- recovery
 title: Notice of Demand for Recovery Certificate No. 8933 of 2025 against Rajesh Rajnikant Mehta
 ---